verus-lang/verus/source/docs/guide/src/container_bst_generic.md

 # Making it generic

-In the previous sections, we devised a `TreeMap<V>` which a fixed key type (`u64`).
+In the previous sections, we devised a `TreeMap<V>` which a used fixed key type (`u64`).
 In this section, we'll show to make a `TreeMap<K, V>` which is generic over the key type `K`.

 ## Defining a "total order"

-The main reason this is challenging is that the BST requires a way of _comparing_ values of `K`, both for equality, for obtaining an ordering.
+The main reason this is challenging is that the BST requires a way of _comparing_ values of `K`, both for equality, and to obtain an ordering.
 This comparison is used both in the implementation (to find the node for a given key, or to figure out where such a node should be inserted) and in the well-formedness invariants that enforce the BST ordering property.